-There are many WordPress plugins out there, which will help you to automate or make guest posting easier on your blog.
-When I say automate, it doesn’t mean that guest post will be automatically published, but plugins that will help you streamline the process.
+There are many WordPress plugins out there which will help you automate, or make guest posting easier on your blog.
+When I say automate, it doesn’t mean that the guest post will be automatically published, it means that the plugins will help you streamline the guest blogging process.

-Best Guest Blogging plugins for WordPress
+Best Guest Blogging Plugins for WordPress

 This is a great WordPress plugin for guest posting.
-This plugin has many features.
-Like email notifications, etc.

 - When the contributor’s article changes to “draft” from “pending”, the contributor gets an email saying that his/her article has been changed to “draft” and gives him/her a link to edit the post and re-submit it.